Why do sunroof seals shrink? The science behind seal degradation

-If you're a Volvo or BMW owner from 2015 onwards, you've likely heard about—or experienced firsthand—the dreaded sunroof seal gap.
+If you own a Volvo or BMW from 2015 onwards, you have likely heard about, or experienced firsthand, the dreaded sunroof seal gap.
 What starts as a barely noticeable space can quickly become a pathway for water damage, wind noise, and costly repairs.
-But why do these seals shrink in the first place?
-And why does this problem seem to plague newer vehicles more than older ones?
+But why do these seals shrink in the first place, and why does the problem seem to plague newer vehicles more than older ones?

-Let's dive into the science behind seal degradation and understand what's really happening under your sunroof.
+Let us dig into the science behind seal degradation and what is really happening under your sunroof.

 Ultraviolet radiation from the sun is one of the primary culprits behind seal degradation.
 When UV rays penetrate rubber and polymer materials, they break down the molecular chains that give these materials their flexibility and structural integrity.